 My Focus Areas

 Anxiety: It’s normal to feel anxious, like that feeling you get before you’re about to have a difficult conversation or give a public speech.
 Even if it's an exciting or positive event, we tend to latch on to the discomfort of anxiety, trying our hardest to get rid of it.
-In the end, that only makes things worse.
-I can help you learn how to improve your relationship with anxiety through a number of evidenced-based approaches including Cognitive Behavioral Therapy (CBT) and mindfulness.
+Likewise, having a neurodivergent brain in a neurotypical world can be a breeding ground for anxiety.
+My goal is to help you understand your anxiety and reduce avoidance so that you can more confidently live your life.

 I believe that there is a level of accountability as a therapist.
 I wouldn't give my clients ideas and options that I wouldn't do myself.
 I believe anyone can change but that doesn't mean it is easy.
 I am neurodiverse affirming, meaning that instead of pathologizing cognitive differences, I aim to help others work with "what they got".
-I think systemic change is needed for a better world and believe that my work helping others is one small way I can effect that change.
+I use evidence-based approaches while also believing in the importance of lived experience.
+I primarily focus on helping you understand yourself better, to be kinder to yourself, and to live your life according to your values.

 I received my Master of Science in Education from The University of Akron and have been licensed as a professional counselor in Ohio since 2012.
 Early on in my career, I worked in community mental health, primarily helping children in foster care.
 I then moved on to the field of employee assistance programming where I’ve helped an array of people, from those on the front lines of various industries to those in the C-suite.
 As the need for mental health treatment continued to rise, I saw it as the right time to get back into clinical work and start to specialize in helping those who struggle with anxiety, OCD, and traumatic stress - areas where I not only have clinical training in treating but in which I also have lived experience.